Guatemala, El Salvador and Nicaragua

 The city’s natural beauty has inspired poets, artists, and writers.
 The locals’ laid-back air and happy disposition make it one of the most relaxed cities in Central America, where culture and nature blend seamlessly.

 Granada is a city that stands out for its distinctive charm, which is showcased by its colonial architecture, use of horse-drawn carriages, and friendly locals.
 The city has a rich history dating back to the Spanish conquistadors.
-The churches of San Francisco, La Merced, and the neoclassical cathedral are a must-visit.
+The churches of San Francisco, La Merced, and the neoclassical cathedral are must-visits.
 During your city tour through colonial Granada, you’ll visit an ancient fortress and a cemetery with over 400-year-old tombs to experience the city’s rich history.

 This adventure concludes with a transfer to Managua International Airport (MGA) for your departure.